Jebin00/AI-Recipe-Generation-from-Images/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Model:** `best.pt` for object detection, `t5-recipe-generation` for NLP
   (https://drive.google.com/file/d/1RFNoyGGBSDIRi69-wT9jwr6b-lQxHsxm/view?usp=sharing) - You can download the weights (best.pt) from this drive link.

+## Parameters

+generation_kwargs = {
+    "max_length": 512,
+    "min_length": 64,
+    "do_sample": True,
+    "top_k": 60,
+    "top_p": 0.95
+}
+- You can change the parameters according to your output preferences.

 ## 📦 Setup Instructions